MartonHorvath98/BeltingLab/README.md

 - `--illumina` - selects the adapter class to match by cutadapt, in this case Illumina (*first 13bp of the Illumina universal adapter 'AGATCGGAAGAGC'*)
 - `--fastqc_args [ARGS]` – runs FastQC and passes down arguments in the form “arg1 arg2 etc.”, if we do not wish to pass extra arguments, FastQC in default mode can be invoked by `--fastqc` argument as well (***Either one should be called at a time!***).
 - `-o/--output_dir` – is used to specify where all output will be written.

+## Read mapping

+Once the pre-processing and quality control steps are completed the resulting, high-quality data is ready for the read mapping or alignment step.
+Depending on the availability of a reference genome sequence, it can happen in one of two ways:
+1. When studying an organism with a reference genome, it is possible to infer which transcripts are expressed by mapping the reads to the reference genome (Genome mapping) or transcriptome (Transcriptome mapping).
+Mapping reads to the genome requires no knowledge of the set of transcribed regions or the way in which exons are spliced together.
+This approach allows the discovery of new, unannotated transcripts.
+2. When working on an organism without a reference genome, reads need to be assembled first into longer contigs (de novo assembly).
+These contigs can then be considered as the expressed transcriptome to which reads are re-mapped for quantification.

+>[!NOTE]
+>*In this case, we follow the aprroach remains genome mapping, followed by building a more accurate, splicing-sensitive transcriptome in a genome-guided manner, and then to increase the number of mapped reads by aligning them to the assembled transcriptome.
+However, these steps will only happen as part of the later workflow to identify gene fusions, and mutated genes.*

+There are many bioinformatics tools available to perform the alignment of short reads.
+Here, the one used is Hisat2, one of the most popular mapper tools, which stands for “hierarchical indexing for spliced alignment of transcripts 2”.
+Hisat2 provides fast and sensitive alignment, in a splice-sensitive manner, which makes it ideal for aligning RNA-samples.
+Besides Hisat2, read will also be aligned with quasi-mapper, Salmon.
+The technique employed by Salmon rapidly approximates the positions where reads might originate from the transcriptome without producing an explicit alignment of reads to the genome allowing a rapid quantification of gene expression levels.

+>[!NOTE]
+>*Besides the mapper algorithms, we will use Samtools for processing and analysing the data.
+It includes tools for file format conversion and manipulation, sorting, querying, and statistics amongst other methods.*

+### Prepare reference genome

+>[!IMPORTANT]
+>***It is crucial to download the same reference in .fasta and .gff format from the same origin, to avoid conflicts in later steps of the analysis pipeline.
+Here, the GRCh38 release version v.108 (2022 Oct) of H. sapiens (human) from Ensembl is used as reference.***